Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 # Layout

 Grid system: for each focusable component, we define a set of component to be displayed, and the system automatically place them.
 Elements of first importance are centered.
-Related elements are placed nearby.
+Related (assistive) elements are placed nearby.
 Elements of second impportance are on the edges, far from center.
 Grid system assure the good composition of each screen, by adjusting position of each components (main & side), to maintain the whole balanced.
 Fixed elements?
 AppBar, Drawer, NavigationBar, BottomBar?
 Could be placed like other secondary elements Elements where visibility change (reduced AppBar upon scrolling)?
 Another layer ?